GFNiko/ChronoTrain/README.md

 **Login & Add Users**<br>
 The program generates a login screen that allows trainees to log in, provided they have an account.
 An account can only be created using an identification number (ID) provided by the training company.
+This code uses strong hashing, salting, Base64 encoding, and the bcrypt algorithm to securely store and check user passwords.

 **Daily Reports & time recording**<br>
 Once logged in, the trainee can submit daily reports, but only after a minimum of 50 characters have been entered.